Legal Action Case Status Report

 The Garzas owned property subject to a 1969 power line easement.
 American Transmission Company LLC (ATC) was seeking to trim or remove three lines of trees on the easement’s border and on the Garza property.
-The recorded easement allowed the power company to build an electrical transmission line with wooden poles, maintain the area within 40 feet on each side of the center line of the transmission line, and trim trees beyond the 40-foot.
-In 1995 new lines with steel poles and multiple circuits were installed to provide high voltage transmission service.
-Garzas filed suit against ATC arguing the easement was no longer valid because the changes were beyond the scope of the easement and that a new easement was needed for the new high voltage lines.
+The recorded easement allowed the power company to build an electrical transmission line with wooden poles, maintain the area within 40 feet on each side of the center line of the transmission line, and trim trees beyond 40 feet of the transmission line.
+In 1995, new lines with steel poles and multiple circuits were installed to provide high voltage transmission service.
+Garza filed suit against ATC arguing the easement was no longer valid because the changes were beyond the scope of the easement and that a new easement was needed for the new high voltage lines.
 The circuit court held that the easement was valid and permitted changing out the old lines to implement technological advances.
-Garzas appealed and the Court of Appeals reversed, finding the easement only allowed transmission lines with wooden pole structures.
+Garza appealed, and the Court of Appeals reversed, finding the easement only allowed transmission lines with wooden pole structures.

 3. Bad Faith Commission Case

 Bushman Farms v.
 Dairyland Real Estate LLC (awaiting decision)